lone-dma/Lone-EFT-DMA-Radar/README.md

 ## 👋 Welcome
 This is the original Lone EFT DMA Radar by Lone, with some key differences from the original version:
 1. **Radar Only/No Memwrites.**
+2. EFT Only (No Arena Support).
-2. New & Improved WPF User Interface.
+3. New & Improved WPF User Interface.

 This version is designed to be as safe as possible from any future detections, and gives you the information that you need while allowing you to fully experience the game for yourself.